-Key provisions of the Agreement would include, among others, extending direct economic assistance to Palau; providing for further investments in infrastructure; establishing a fiscal consolidation fund; and making changes to the trust fund.
+Key provisions of the Agreement would include, among others, extending direct economic assistance to Palau, providing infrastructure project grants and contributions to an infrastructure maintenance fund, establishing a fiscal consolidation fund, and making changes to the trust fund.
 U.S. assistance to Palau under the Agreement would total approximately \$215 million from 2011 through 2024.
 The pending legislation would authorize and appropriate funds to Interior for this assistance.
-A
+The pending legislation would authorize and appropriate funds to Interior for this assistance.